Rahman2600/Schedule-Builder/README.md

 ### Installing

 * Run npm install to install all dependencies
-* Run npm start to start project in the web browser on the url printed in the command line
+* Run npm start to start project
+* Open the url printed in the command line in your web browser